openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 If you receive a warning from the operating system about the filesystem (e.g. *Error Checking* / *Repair this drive* / *Do you want to scan and fix*) you should initially ignore the message -- do not allow the operating system to try to fix anything as this can cause problems -- and attempt to continue as normal:

 * **If the device contains useful data:** try to download the data as usual.
-If this does not work, locate the device's drive (e.g. *File Explorer* / *This PC*), and try to directly copy off the `CWA-DATA.CWA` data file.
+If this does not work, locate the device's drive (e.g. *File Explorer* / *This PC* / identify and open the device's drive), and try to directly copy off the `CWA-DATA.CWA` data file.
 If you have any problems with this, it may still be possible to recover the data: try the [cwa-recover](https://github.com/digitalinteraction/openmovement/blob/master/Software/AX3/cwa-recover/) process.

 * **If the device does not contain useful data:** try to configure the device as normal.
 If this doesn't work, follow the troubleshooting instructions above, up to [Resetting the Device](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-troubleshooting.md#resetting-the-device) if required.